HouseTrip/housetrip.github.com/_posts/2013-11-24-session-store-and-security.md

 <img src="/images/2013-11-24/charts.png" class="center-image" alt="charts"/>
 &#x20;<p class="caption">Benchmarks results.</p>

 Cookie-based is the fastest one.
-SQL-based storages are the slowest, being MySQL 1% slower than SQLite.
+SQL-based storages are the slowest, MySQL being 1% slower than SQLite (considering that here we only have have one user).
 It is highly recommended to run these benchmarks in several environments, as it may render different results depending on hard disk type (SSD or not), memory size and speed, processor, configuration of the backend, load of the backend and even session size and